|Washington Coast Cleanup||April 17, 2021|

 For more information about helping with volunteer check-in, recycling, and BBQ service, please contact a park ranger at Ocean City State Park, 360-289-3553.
 Additional questions can be directed to coordinator (at) coastsavers.org.

 Please check in before beginning any cleanup activities.
-Check in will be at Pacific Beach State Park between 8:30am and 11:00 am.
-Volunteers will receive supplies, basic information about the cleanup, and will fill out a State Parks volunteer timesheet.
+Check in will be at Pacific Beach State Park between 8:30 a.m. and 11 a.m.
+Volunteers will receive supplies, basic information about the cleanup, and must register and sign a State Parks volunteer event waiver form.

 We have a recycling program at some locations.
 If you are interested in helping us reduce the amount of debris that goes to the landfill ask your registration station coordinator how you can help.
 We applaud efforts to recycle, reduce and reuse at beach cleanups – a vital part of the solution to marine debris.
 Recycling of materials from beach cleanups is great, but it’s just as important to ensure that the appropriate materials are going into recycling materials stream.
 If the wrong type or condition of material is put into a recycle bin, it may end up “contaminating” a load of recycling and causing a recycling facility to have to discard the entire thing!
 Don’t be a wishful recycler – know what is accepted locally and try to send only materials that are “Empty, Clean and Dry” (as much as possible).
 When in doubt, throw it out.